 Comments, gentle criticisms, and questions are welcome.
 Links may open in new windows.This page stays open in one window, pages linked to this page open in a second window, and englargements of images open in a third window.
 If you click and nothing seems to happen, look in another window that is already open underneath!

-are on pages organized chronologically below.
-There is not a
+on pages organized chronologically below.
+There is not a full-site

-spelled "fourres" or "fourrees" when the accent is not used),
+(occasionally spelled "fourres" or "fourrees" when the accent is not

-look like, and pass for, good silver.
-The profit was in the
+like, and pass for, good silver.
+The profit was in the substitution of

 "Now what do you hold to be the most difficult calling, " he [Trimalchio] went on, "after Literature?
 I think the doctor's and the money changer's; the doctor, because he's got to know what chaps have in their insides, and when the fever's coming, -- though truly I hate 'em like fury, for they're for ever ordering me duck-broth; the money changer, who detects the bronze underneath the surface plating of silver."The Satyricon, by Petronius, translation attributed to Oscar Wilde, p.
 110